10 Reasons to Visit Twin LakesMay 25, 2020

 7. Climb Hope Pass.
 The views from atop this 12,600′ pass are stunning.
 Think soaring 14ers in the Sawatch Range, Twin Lakes from on high, and the picturesque Arkansas River Valley.
 On the way up this nine-mile round-trip hike, consider what it’s like to do the Leadville Trail 100 Run, happening this year on Aug.
 12. These racers cross Hope Pass twice within 30 hours, on their way out and back from Leadville.

 8. Get Good Eats.
 Hungry after all that exploring?
-Come for a tasty sit-down dinner at the Dayton Room at the Twin Lakes Inn, from 5 – 8:30 p.m. nightly (reservations recommended).
+Come for a tasty sit-down dinner at the Dayton Room at the Twin Lakes Inn 4:30 to 8 p.m. nightly (reservations highly recommended, to accommodate social distancing requirements).
 Or come for lunch Friday through Sunday starting at noon.
 For a midday nosh, don’t miss the goodies at Punky’s Food Truck in the heart of Twin Lakes village, Thursdays to Mondays.

 9. Camp under the Stars.
 Check into one of the many campgrounds near Twin Lakes or find a dispersed camping site for a good night’s sleep in the quiet woods.
 Journey down to the water’s edge to hear waves lap the lakeshore or to watch Rocky Mountain sunrises and sunsets.

 10. Cozy up in a Historic Cabin or Lodge.
 Not into roughing it?
 Twin Lakes has just what you need for a relaxing escape, with a variety of well-outfitted cabins and lodges (see Related Lodging).

 No matter what you choose, you’re sure to have a grand adventure at Twin Lakes!